 The tools are normally invoked by the user through the Unix command interpreter, or shell.
 That is, the user works from a Unix shell and all corresponding mechanisms apply to the process of tool invocation.
-For instance, the user may go through the file system and position himself in a (project) directory with such commands as ls and cd, use ps to see which tools are running, and store the output of a tool in a particular file with the usual IO-redirect mechanisms.
+For instance, the user may go through the file system and position himself in a (project) directory with such commands as ls and cd, and store the output of a tool in a particular file with the usual IO-redirect mechanisms.
 Also, the selection of the executable that will be run is done using the usual search path mechanisms.
+But now we are doing this all from the helios space user interface.